The stochastic primitive equations with non-isothermal turbulent pressure: Abstract

 \section{Abstract}

-In this paper we introduce and study the primitive equations with \emph{non}--isothermal turbulent pressure and transport noise.
-They are derived from the Navier--Stokes equations by employing stochastic versions of the Boussinesq and the hydrostatic approximations.
+In this paper, we introduce and study the primitive equations with \emph{non}-isothermal turbulent pressure and transport noise.
+They are derived from the Navier-Stokes equations by employing stochastic versions of the Boussinesq and the hydrostatic approximations.
 The temperature dependence of the turbulent pressure can be seen as a consequence of an additive noise acting on the small vertical dynamics.
-For such model we prove global well--posedness in $H^1$ where the noise is considered in both the It\^{o} and Stratonovich formulations.
-Compared to previous variants of the primitive equations, the one considered here present a more intricate coupling between the velocity field and the temperature.
+For such a model we prove global well-posedness in $H^1$ where the noise is considered in both the It\^{o} and Stratonovich formulations.
+Compared to previous variants of the primitive equations, the one considered here presents a more intricate coupling between the velocity field and the temperature.
 The corresponding analysis is seriously more involved than in the deterministic setting.
 Finally, the continuous dependence on the initial data and the energy estimates proven here are new, even in the case of isothermal turbulent pressure.

 \addtocontents{toc}{ }